 We ask that you pull your car to the Service Entrance on 35th Street (between 8th and 9th Avenues) and to the left hand side to unload.
 We recommend that someone stay with the car until all of your belongings have been unloaded.
 While they are unloading, you should enter the service entrance and tell security you are here to check-in.
 They will direct you to the 15th Floor (room 1545) where you will be greeted by a staff member.

 Afterwards, you can move your car to a nearby parking garage or parking space.
 To help with your move, you may borrow a moving cart to bring your items up to your room.
 Moving carts are available on a first come, first serve basis.

 Our official check-in time is typically between 10:00am-3:00pm.
-This timing allows us to assist new residents as best as possible, as well as make sure everyone has enough time to prepare for orientation later that night.
+This timing allows us to assist new residents as best as possible, as well as make sure everyone has enough time to prepare for our Meet and Greet later that night.
 While we hope you are able to check-in during these times, we understand that is not always possible.
 Therefore, anyone arriving after 3pm should go directly to our Student Life Office on the 15th floor, where we will greet you and check you in!

 How to Get Here

 These Parking Garages are merely suggestions for your convenience and EHS does not assume responsibility for any vehicle or contents left inside the vehicle that is parked in any NYC parking establishment.
 Further, EHS does not assume responsibility for any damages or parking tickets given to vehicles that are parked, abandoned, immobilized by booting, or towed on NYC Streets.

 Once you move-in your belongings into your new room please breakdown and discard boxes inside the trash areas located in the “B Stairwell” behind the elevators on every floor.
 Garbage bags should be discarded in the trash chute located in “Stairwell A”.
 We highly appreciate you return the moving carts back to the Student Life Office for other residents to use.